Uncertainty quantification for Markov chain induced martingales with application to temporal difference learning: Main results

-Importantly, both Theorem \ref{thm:Srikant-generalize} and Corollary \ref{cor:Wu} require a deterministic terminal quadratic variation $\bm{P}_1$; see Equation \eqref{eq:as-P1}.
-Naturally, this condition is in most settings impractical.
-In particular, it would not apply, in general, to Markov chain induced martingales introduced in the previous section.
-We were able to relax it -- thus allowing us to establish the Berry-Esseen bound for Markov chain induced martingales of Theorem \ref{thm:Berry-Esseen-mtg} -- by establishing a high probability bound on the spectral norm of the difference between $\bm{P}_1$ and $n\bm{\Sigma}_n$.
-This is achieved through the next result.
+For the case of a martingale sequence induced by a Markov chain, in Theorem \ref{thm:Berry--Esseen-mtg} we are able to relax the deterministic quadratic variation condition in \eqref{eq:as-P1} via a novel high probability bound on the spectral norm of the difference between $\bm{P}_1$ and $n\bm{\Sigma}_n$.
+This is the content of our the next result. }

 \begin{theorem}[Matrix Hoeffding's inequality for Markov Chains] Consider a Markov chain $\{s_i\}_{i \in [n]}$ satisfying Assumption \ref{as:nu} with parameters $(p,q)$.
 Let $\{\bm{F}_i\}_{i \in [n]}$ be a sequence of matrix-valued functions from the state space $\mathcal{S}$ into $\mathbb{S}^{d \times d}$ such that $\mathbb{E}_{s \sim \mu}[\bm{F}_i(s)] = \bm{0}$ and $\sup_{s \in \mathcal{S}} \|\bm{F}_i(s)\| \leq M_i$ for all $i \in [n]$ and positive constants $M_1,\ldots,M_n$.
 Then for any $\varepsilon > 0$, it holds that